Frequently Asked Questions

 Where will I work?

-The location of office space for each team is arranged by OHIP staff on a case by case basis.
+If OHIP summer 2021 is in-person, the location of office space for each team is arranged by OHIP staff on a case by case basis.
 Interns are responsible for their own transportation to their assigned office space during work days.
 Some projects may require access to a car to visit worksites, interview workers, or attend meetings not accessible by mass transit.

 When and where is the intern Orientation?